 We encourage staff and pupils to invite into school people with willingness to share their religious beliefs.
 During the two-year cycle, the aim will be to arrange a visit with Imran Kotwal (Muslim learners service) and take an excursion to the Buddhist Temple at Ulverston, Cumbria.

 There is a whole school policy on Special Educational Needs.
 Children with special needs are expected to participate in the subject as fully as possible.
 The activities will be differentiated appropriately and sometimes they will be working with partners or in small groups that are mixed ability so that they can learn from other children.
 Tasks will be planned to cater for all children in the group.

-There will be a unit assessment at the end of the block of learning based on key learning objectives that is made clear in the medium-term plan.
+There will be a unit ‘assessment’ at the end of the block of learning based on key learning objectives that are made clear in the medium-term plan.
 For some children and particularly for younger children, it may be appropriate for an adult to scribe their responses and answers.
 Teachers may record verbal responses to questions when assessing.
-Teachers will make best fit judgments when deciding whether a pupil is towards, at or above the expected standard.
+Teachers will make best fit judgments when deciding whether a pupil is towards, at, or above the expected standard.

 Assessment will also take place informally through observation, open questioning, discussions and marking children’s work.
 This information will be recorded on our school’s foundation tracking sheets and shared termly with parents.

 Evaluation.
 Monitoring and Review:

 There is a whole school policy on Reporting, Recording and Assessment.
 Children will undertake an initial and end of unit assessment, so that the class teacher can ensure that each pupil is set work that is appropriately challenging and the topic builds on their previous learning.
 The child’s progress will be recorded by the class teacher and shared with pupils and parents in their individual annual report and twice yearly in their interim reports, as well as during parent consultations.
 The children will record their work in their WV&R book or through drama presentations and possibly in some assemblies.